Updated on 2024-09-30 GMT+08:00

 Solution:

 Check whether the root user is used to export data.
-If any other user is used, an error about insufficient permissions will be reported.
+If any other user account is used, an error about insufficient permissions will be reported.
 If the root user is used and an error is still reported, check the database version.
 You can run pg_dump commands as the root user only when the kernel version support root privilege escalation.
 For details about the kernel versions that support root privilege escalation, see Privileges of the root User.

 Solution: